sheebz/phantom-proxy/README.md

 When this method is called, a new phantomjs process is spawned.
 The new phantomjs process creates a mongoose webserver on localhost:1061.
 All subsequent communication with phantom occurs via http requests.

 ##### end()
-It is important to call end when you are done using the proxy to terminate the phantomjs process.
+It is important to call end when you are done using the proxy to terminate the underlying phantomjs process that is being driven.

 ```javascript
 var phantomProxy = require('phantom-proxy').create({}, function(proxy){